blueratdota/odin-restaurant-page/README.md

 * do the home page
     - add a carousel ✅
     - basic layout ✅
-    - add learn more button per item
+    - add learn more button per item ✅
 * do the exhausts page
-    - grid of exhaust
+    - grid of exhaust ✅
-    - style per tile
+    - style per tile ✅
     - add floating icon on top of tile (use MUI)
 * do the contact page
-    - i seriously don't know what to put here
+    - i seriously don't know what to put here ✅
-* add more design to the whole page
+* add more design to the whole page ✅
-* style the footer
+* style the footer ✅
-* add animation to nav
+* add animation to nav (will add hover)

+# Sources and Credits to:
+- https://www.leovince.com/en-ph for the details and images